Police seize real gun disguised as Nerf toy in North Carolina drug raid

 "Firearms of this type, while not illegal to possess, are concerning to law enforcement," the release said.
 "Firearms, in general, are commonly seized in conjunction with searches where felony amounts of narcotics are present."

-Damien Alonzo Burch, 35, was arrested and charged with felonious possession of cocaine, felonious possession of mushrooms and misdemeanor possession of marijuana, the release said.
-He had a first appearance in Catawba County District Court on Thursday.
+Damien Alonzo Burch, 35, of Catawba was arrested and charged with felonious possession of cocaine, felonious possession of mushrooms and misdemeanor possession of marijuana, the release said.

 CNN is trying to reach him or an attorney representing him for comment.

+Catawba County Sheriff's spokesman Capt.
+Aaron Turk said Burch was released on a $20,000 unsecured bond on Wednesday.
+Burch was formally advised of the charges against him at a first appearance in Catawba County District Court on Thursday.